-Air India changed “Taiwan” to “Chinese Taipei” on its website earlier this month, making it the latest international airline to submit to the demand of the Chinese government.
+Air India changed “Taiwan” to “Chinese Taipei” on its website earlier this month, making it the latest international airline to submit to the

 The Civil Aviation Authority of China (CAAC) notified tens of airlines in April to follow Beijing’s standard of describing Hong Kong, Macau and Taiwan as constituents and not as separate countries.
 Non-compliance will reportedly be referred to “relevant cyber-security authorities” for punishment.